 - Disk vs memory-based: The Delta cache is stored entirely on the local disk, so that memory is not taken away from other operations within Spark.
 Due to the high read speeds of modern SSDs, the Delta cache can be fully disk-resident without a negative impact on its performance.
 In contrast, the Spark cache uses memory.

-You can use Delta caching and Spark caching at the same time.
+You can use Delta caching and Apache Spark caching at the same time.

 The Delta cache automatically detects when data files are created or deleted and updates its content accordingly.
 You can write, modify, and delete table data with no need to explicitly invalidate cached data.